 - Contact Russell Lewis & head coach immediately after getting positive test results.

-- The club will inform all players, coaches, parents that may have had exposure to the child or coach.
+- The club will follow Hamilton County Health Department protocols, which typically includes informing all players, coaches, parents that may have had exposure to the child or coach.

 Guidelines for cases of possible exposure: